apalala/grako/README.rst

     * Fixed the implementation of the *optional* operator so the AST_/CST_ generated when the *optional* succeeds is exactly the same as if the expression had been mandatory.
     * Grouping expressions no longer produce a list as CST_.
     * *BUG*!
-Again, make sure tha closures always return a list.
+Again, make sure closures always return a list.
     * Added infrastructure for stateful rules (lambdafu_, see the `pull request <https://bitbucket.org/apalala/grako/pull-request/13/stateful-parsing-for-grako/diff>`_ ).
     * Again, protect the names of methods for rules with a leading and trailing underscore.
 It's the only way to avoid unexpected name clashes.
     * The bootstrap parser is now the one generated by **Grako** from the bootstrap grammar.